First win, then fight.

 In an actual fighting situation, the ability to stay focused and block out distractions and/or interference is essential in surviving and protecting others.

-When we are in a stressful or fight situation, we need to conserve all of our precious energy.
-However, if we are too emotional, we simply waste some of that energy which may be required to defend ourselves or another.
+When we are in a stressful situation (as in a fight), we need to conserve all of our precious energy.
+However, if we are too emotional, we simply waste some of that energy which may be required to defend ourselves or someone we love

 When you learn how to silence the voice inside your head, you will find that pot of gold.
 It is an infinite experience and offers truth, peace and tranquility.
 ‘The conscious mind’ thinks it is in control, but it is only a fragment of who you really are.